 Identifying the General Lighting System (GLS)

-The GLS is the lighting system used to illuminate the Open Office Spaces in the tenancy.
+The GLS is the lighting system generally used to illuminate the Open Office Spaces in the tenancy.
 This may consist solely of luminaires that were present before fit-out, or may include a combination of original luminaires and extra or different luminaires installed by the tenant.
-The assessment does not differentiate between these luminaires.
+The NLPD assessment does not differentiate between base building luminaires and tenant-installed luminaires.

 For most offices, the GLS is best represented by the lighting in the Open Office Space.
-However, for spaces that have been extensively fitted out with small cellular offices, the lighting system in these areas can also be used.
-Specialist spaces such as meeting rooms and conference rooms are less likely to have an installed lighting system that represents the GLS due to the installation of architectural or feature lighting.
-These are not used in the assessment of the GLS except under Aggregate Method 3.
+However, for spaces that have been extensively fitted out with small cellular offices, the lighting system in these areas can also be used in the assessment under Aggregate Method 2 and Aggregate Method 3.

+Specialist spaces such as meeting rooms and conference rooms are less likely to have an installed lighting system that represents the GLS, due to the installation of architectural or feature lighting.
+These are not used in the NLPD assessment of the GLS, except under Aggregate Method 3.

 Desk-mounted task lighting and display lighting do not form part of the GLS.
-In mezzanine and other high-ceiling areas luminaires should only be counted in the GLS where they are designed to cast light onto the Functional Space being assessed.
+In mezzanine and other high-ceiling areas, luminaires should only be counted in the GLS where they are designed to cast light onto the Functional Space being assessed.

-In the rare instances where none of the methods described in these Rules can be applied to an office, the space may be determined as Non-Assessable (see Section 2.4 Non-Assessable spaces).
+In the rare instances where none of the methods described in these Rules can be applied to a Functional Space, the Functional Space may be determined as Non-Assessable (see Section 2.4 Non-Assessable spaces).

 Selecting the NLPD assessment method